HatemSelim94/Lidar_Obstacle_Detection/src/quiz/cluster/README.md

 * Uses the euclidean distance between the target point and the neighboring candidates as the check condition.

 #### Result:
-* As shown in the following image, the 2d-tree with the space splited by each point and there are three clusters found and lapeled in red, blue, and white.
+* As shown in the following image, the 2d-tree with the space splited by each point and there are three clusters found and lapeled in red, green, and white.

  <img src="images/clustering2D.png" alt="drawing" width="600" height="400"/>